vseryakov/alpinejs-app/README.md

 - to maintain a clear separation between HTML and JavaScript logic.

-This separation keeps presentation distinct from logic as much as possible and have minimal number of abstractions.
+This separation keeps presentation distinct from logic as much as possible and have as few abstractions as possible.

 Develop layout with HTML/CSS and the logic with Alpine.js for two-way data bindings and reactivity.